-So we thought we would offer as much of an answer as possible to the question “Is Whistler open?” as well as some insight as to what to hopefully expect in the near future.
+With so much changing, we thought we would answer the question “Is Whistler open?” and offer some insight as to what to hopefully expect while you’re here.

 Is Whistler Open? – Accommodation

-At the time of publishing this post, only HI-Whistler is listed as closed with an anticipated reopening date of June 17.
+At the time of publishing this post, all of Whistler’s hotels are open.
 An up-to-date list of local business operations may be found via the Tourism Whistler ‘Doors Open’ directory.

 Is Whistler Open? – Dining